hex

 The Gram-Schmidt coefficient matrix for an integer input matrix.

-The basis and coefficient matrices are noncomputable (their entries involve division), so they are documented here by signature.
-The integer namespace adds two computable operations that stay in exact arithmetic.
+Both matrices are noncomputable, because their entries involve division; they are stated by signature here, and their role is to be the subject of theorems rather than something you evaluate.
+What you actually compute with is the pair of exact-integer operations the integer namespace adds.
 The leading Gram determinants are the determinants of the leading principal Gram minors B Bᵀ (the squared volumes of the prefix sublattices).
-The scaled coefficient matrix clears the denominators of the rational coefficients against them.
+The scaled coefficient matrix clears the denominators of the rational coefficients against them, so every entry is again an integer.

 🔗def